(ένα άρθρο από την The Atlantic )

 Still, many survivors of the genocide are tied to the past by dint of not knowing where their relatives rest.
 Nishimwe said she knows where her father was killed, but not where his bones lie.

-“Your question assumes survival is possible, but survival can be just at the margins of tolerable existence,” Neugebauer said.
+When I started work on this story, my basic inquiry was this: How do people survive the extreme trauma of genocide?
+More than once, I was told I was asking the wrong question.“Your question assumes survival is possible, but survival can be just at the margins of tolerable existence,” Neugebauer said.
 He pointed to the book If This Is a Man by Holocaust victim Primo Levi, who eventually killed himself in 1987 (which is why I use the word “victim” and not “survivor”).
 The book was renamed Survival in Auschwitz when it was published in the United States—perhaps an indication that the idea of a living death is intolerable to readers here.

 On the other hand, Wietse Tol, a psychologist and professor at Johns Hopkins University, said my question was “a little bit biased.”
 “It leans toward thinking it must be extremely hard to survive,” said Tol, who has spent years working with survivors of ethnic violence in nearby Burundi.
 “The question is very much reflective of how people from stable settings think about such issues.”